pdevyatov/Analytics-Conversion-Tracking/README.md

 5. In 'conversionTracker.js' delete any network thay you do not need.
 If you use Yandex, than you need to insert your account code into it.

-6. That's All!
-Last step is to add conversions in analytics.
+6. Last step is to add conversions in analytics:

+Google Analytics:
+Administrator => Goals => New Goal => Own => Type any title and choose Event => Type in "Category" & in "Action" name of your conversion.
+Example: nameOfConversion

+Yandex Metrica:
+Settings => Goals => Add Goal => JavaScript Event => In "Goal ID" type name of your conversion